IABTechLab/uid2docs/docs/guides/integration-prebid.md

 });
 ```

 **The publisher is responsible for normalizing the phone number**.
-Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md#phone-number-normalization) for details on phone number normalization.
+For details, see [Phone Number Normalization](../getting-started/gs-normalization-encoding.md#phone-number-normalization).

-The UID2 module will hash the phone number before sending the encrypted hash to the UID2 service.
+The UID2 module hashes the phone number before sending the encrypted hash to the UID2 service.

-### Configure for hashed email address
+### Configure for Hashed Email Address

 Configure the UID2 module with a hashed email address: